P vs NP and its application to zero knowledge proofs

 Checking if a list is sorted

-Given a Boolean formula to compare numbers of a fixed size, we would simply repeat the comparison expression for each pair of elements in the list and AND them together.
-The list is sorted if and only if the AND of all the comparison expressions are true.
+Given a Boolean formula to compare numbers of a fixed size, we can repeatedly apply the comparison expression to each pair of adjacent elements in the list and combine the comparison expressions using the AND operation.
+The list is sorted if and only if the AND of all the comparison expressions is true.

 Thus, we see that a witness that proves a list is sorted does not have to be the sorted list.
-It can also be the input to Boolean formula that we created above.
+It can also be the input to Boolean formula that we created above that results in the formula returning true.

 Example 2: A 3-coloring as a Boolean formula